ireneabongiorno/TSTET-outfit-generator/README.md

 <ul>
    <li><strong>Data management</strong><br>
-      Store all relevant details—including Era ID, Era name, Era leg ID, and associated outfits—within a structured JavaScript object.&ZeroWidthSpace; This centralizes the data, making it more manageable and accessible.&ZeroWidthSpace; Example:<p></p>
+      Store all relevant details—including Era ID, Era name, Era leg ID, and associated outfits—within a structured array of objects.
+This centralizes the data, making it more manageable and accessible.
+Example:<p></p>
       <pre><code>
 const eras = [
    {